 There is nothing we like more than arranging our special SAMS weddings.
 These occasions are always lovely and intimate events in the venue of your choice.

 The process starts with a discussion with our Rabbi, who will get to know you and what you are hoping for on your special day.
-You will meet our marriage secretary to sort out all the civil and legal paperwork, and you will be able to find out about the costs involved in our special Honeymoon Membership with our membership secretary.
+You will meet our marriage secretary to sort out all the civil and legal paperwork, and you will be able to find out about the costs involved.

 The passing of a loved one can be a most difficult period.
 As in times of joy and celebration, we come together to support members and their families in times of sadness and grief.
 Rest assured that your loved one will be taken care of from the moment of passing until the burial through our chevra kadisha (Burial Society), which includes accompanying the met (the body) at all times and the ritual preparations before the burial.